sanand0/prompts/afterslides.md

 - In each slide, add ≤5 bullet points, each ≤25 words, that support the H2 heading with content from the transcript.
   - Write bullets as complete sentences.
   - Mimic the transcript style in the bullets, e.g. conversational tone.
-  - Highlight in **bold** the top 1-3 phrases that address the section heading directly, if applicable.
+  - Highlight in **bold** the top 1-3 phrases that address the slide heading directly, if applicable.
-- Write as if the the sections were written BEFORE the talk.
+- Write as if the the slides were written BEFORE the talk.
 Don't refer to participants.

 Fact-checking and appendices:

 - Searching online to fact-check each bullet.
 On errors, append an `(**Edit**: ...)` note to the bullet explaining the correction and link to the source.
 Link directly relevant and useful external references from bullet text.
 Use links sparingly.
-- After each summary, include the first 10 words of that section's transcript inside a `<transcript>` tag to show where the summary is inserted.
+- After each summary, include the first 10 words of the slide's relevent transcript inside a `<transcript>` tag to show where the summary is inserted.
 - Add these appendix sections at the end:
   - Quiz.
 List ≤5 non-trivial quiz questions based on the content, each ≤25 words.
   - Errata.
 Fact-check every bullet points and list any corrections.
 Cite sources.